ShikiSuen/BlackHoleBed/ReadMe.md

 * Fixed for OS X Mavericks and later on 20 December 2014, by Maciej Wilczyński (<maciej@lupine.cc>)

 ## License

-SoundflowerBed is licensed under the terms of the **MIT license**.
+BlackHoleBed is licensed under the terms of the **MIT license**.
-For details please refer to the accompanying 'License.txt' file distributed with SoundflowerBed.
+For details please refer to the accompanying 'License.txt' file distributed with BlackHoleBed.